-The biggest advantage of studying Japanese through foreign dramas is that you can study while having fun.
+The biggest advantage of studying Japanese through foreign dramas is that you can study while actually enjoying yourself.

-Some Japanese anime are also available with Japanese audio and subtitles.
+Some Japanese anime are available with Japanese audio and subtitles, or you can watch an English show with Japanese dubbing or subtitles.
 Once you get into the habit of studying Japanese through dramas and animations, you will look forward to starting your Japanese language study.

-In this article, we will introduce how to study Japanese with foreign dramas, recommended video services, advantages and disadvantages, etc.
+In this article, we will introduce how to study Japanese through TV.

 1. You can study Japanese actually used by native speakers

-Another advantage of studying Japanese through foreign dramas is that you can listen to live Japanese.
+One advantage of studying Japanese through foreign dramas is that you can listen to real life Japanese.

 When studying Japanese, you may feel that you will never use such expressions or that learning such sentences will be of no use to you.

-If you study Japanese through dramas, you can learn from each line how native speakers use them in situations and how they are pronounced through the images.
+If you study Japanese through dramas, you can learn from each line how native speakers use them in situations and how they are pronounced.